Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

        is specified (through the ``separation_priority_order`` argument),
        expect this number to trend downward as the iteration number increases.
-       A "+" is appended if not all of the separation problems were solved, either due to custom prioritization, a time out, or an issue encountered by the subordinate optimizers.
+       A "+" is appended if not all of the separation problems were solved successfully, either due to custom prioritization, a time out, or an issue encountered by the subordinate optimizers.
        A dash ("-") is produced in lieu of a value if the separation routine is not invoked during the current iteration.
    * - Max Viol